 Identifying children who are struggling

-One in 10 primary school children aged five to 10 has an identifiable mental health condition – that’s around three children in every class.
+The rate of poor mental health in children differs across the UK.
+Research for England suggests that one in 10 primary school children aged five to 10 has an identifiable mental health condition – that’s around three children in every class.
 Among this age group, boys are twice as likely as girls to have a mental health problem.

 By the time children reach secondary school, one in seven pupils aged 11 to 16 has an identifiable mental health condition.
 However, during these teen years, boys and girls are equally likely to be affected.